amitmse/in_Python_/Neural Network/README.md

 # Neural Networks (NN)

-	In simple term: Weighted logistic regression (or similar) in a loop and every time update the weight.
+	In simple term:

+		NN is a weighted logistic regression (or similar) in a loop and every time weight gets updated which helps in reducing the error.
 Logistic regression has only two layers i.e. input and output but in neural network, there is at least one hidden layer between input and output layer.

 ### Neuron
 	Neurons are the basic unit of a neural network which takes inputs and generate an output.
 It consists of